DZINTARI FOREST: Ideal Day Trip from Riga to Jurmala for Families with Autistic Children

-It 2010 the Jurmala municipal council transformed this 13 hectare nature reserve of 200 year old pine trees (and the now protected billberry plant) from a rough and ready beach cut-through to a magical year round space for families and people of all ages to enjoy.
+In 2010 the Jurmala municipal council transformed this 13 hectare nature reserve of 200 year old pine trees (and the now protected bilberry plant) from a rough and ready beach cut-through to a magical year round space for families and people of all ages to enjoy.

-THE BEST THINGS TO DO AND SEE IN THE DZINTARI FOREST PARK
+THE 5 BEST ACTIVITIES IN THE DZINTARI FOREST PARK FOR AUTISTIC CHILDREN

 Literally as soon as the boys saw it they wanted to race straight to the top - they absolutely loved the whole experience and the views of the Baltic sea in the distance are worth the climb.